Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 SPRING THEATRE COLLOQUIUM

 A non-credit seminar in which faculty and students travel either to Kennedy Center American College Theatre Festival to participate in various professional activities or to New York City to view and discuss required plays, expanding their cultural and theatrical experiences.
 Enrollment in one Spring Theatre Colloquium over the 4-year course of study is required for all students majoring in Theatre.
 Pass/Fail.
 Non-credit seminar.
+Prerequisite: Consent of instructor.
 This course may be repeated.

 315